Robyn Johnson (field hockey)

 Robyn Johnson (born 7 December 1990) is a South African field hockey player for the South African national team.

 Johnson made her senior international debut for South Africa in 2017, during a test series against Zimbabwe in Durban.
 She participated at the 2020 Summer Olympics.

+She retired from her international career post the both indoor and outdoor hockey on 16 November 2025.